DVMReady

 Focus heavily on areas where foreign curricula differ from U.S. standards: small animal surgery, companion animal pharmacology, and food safety regulations.
 These are often underrepresented in non-U.S. veterinary programs but heavily weighted on the BCSE.

-The CPE is the hands-on practical exam where many candidates feel the most pressure.
-It is designed to assess whether you can perform clinical procedures at the level expected of a new U.S. veterinary graduate.
+The CPE is the hands-on clinical proficiency step where many candidates feel the most pressure.
+AVMA describes it as a multi-day, seven-section examination designed to assess clinical skills at the level expected of a new U.S. veterinary graduate.

 What to Expect at the CPE